-Jane goes ahead and enters the food she’s planning to eat that day.
-In this case, it’s 3 different flavors of Keto Chow, along with the 10g of butter that she’s having in each meal to make sure that she will be able to absorb the fat-soluble vitamins in the meals:
+Jane has entered the food she’s planning to eat.
+In this case, it’s three different flavors of Keto Chow, along with the 10g of butter that she’s having in each meal to make sure that she will be able to absorb the fat-soluble vitamins.

-Wait a minute: the fat is a little high when she uses 10g of butter in each shake!
-10g of butter has 8.1g of fat and each of the skinless chicken breasts also 6.1g of fat.
-Let’s change the amount of butter in each Keto Chow to 7g.
+But wait a minute…the fat is a little high when she uses 10g of butter in each shake!
+That would be 8.1g of fat, plus 6.1g for each of the skinless chicken breasts that she wants to include in her meal plan for the day.
+Let’s lower the amount of butter in each Keto Chow to 7g.
 That will make for 21g of butter in total.
-Jane still wants to get around 10g of fat per meal so she can either have a chicken breast as part of 2 meals, or actually split up the 2 pieces of meat into 3 portions and have 2/3 of a breast with each meal.
-Check out Jane’s targets NOW!
+Jane still wants to get around 10g of fat per meal so she can either have a chicken breast in two of her meals, or actually split up the two pieces of meat into three portions and have 2/3 of a breast with each meal.

 That looks really good!
 Jane is half a gram over on fat and 3g over on protein, but both are exceptionally close to her targets.